van-huffel/van-huffel.github.io/_pages/about.md

 I am broadly interested in diverse topics such as statistical learning theory, autonomous systems, reinforcement learning, computational topology, natural language processing, and deep learning.

-Beyond my academic pursuits, I lead an active lifestyle.
-In my free time, I enjoy traveling, powerbuilding, climbing, trekking, downhill, skiing, swimming, and running.
+Outside academia, I'm passionate about powerbuilding, climbing, trekking, skiing and downhill.
+I also enjoy reading, playing chess, and photography.
 Feel free to explore my work and connect with me.
 I welcome opportunities to collaborate and engage in discussions related to research and shared interests.